orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 You may be thinking something like this: "Wait, if OrbitDB is built upon IPFS and IPFS is immutable, then how are we updating or deleting records?"
 Great question, and the answer lies in the opcodes  Let's step through the code so we can get to that.

-* `this.piecesDb.put` is nothing new, we're just using it to perform an update instead of an insert
+- `this.piecesDb.put` is nothing new, we're just using it to perform an update instead of an insert
-* `this.piecesDb.del` is a simple function that takes a hash, deletes the record, and returns a CID
+- `this.piecesDb.del` is a simple function that takes a hash, deletes the record, and returns a CID
-* `"op": "DEL"` is another opcode, `DEL` for DELETE.
+- `"op": "DEL"` is another opcode, `DEL` for DELETE.
 This log entry effectively removes this key from your records and also removes the content from your local IPFS

 ## Storing Media Files

 We are often asked if it is possible to store media files like pictures or audio directly inside OrbitDB.
 Our answer is that you should treat this like any other database system and store the _address_ of the

 Luckily, with content addressing in IPFS, this becomes rather easy, and predictable from a schema design standpoint.
 The overall pattern in:

 1. Add the file to IPFS, which will return the _multihash_ of the file
 2. Store said multihash in OrbitDB
 3. When it comes time to display the media, use native IPFS functionality to retrieve it from the hash

+### Adding content to IPFS

 To see this in action, [download the "Tourian" PDF](https://ipfs.io/ipfs/QmYPpj6XVNPPYgwvN4iVaxZLHy982TPkSAxBf2rzGHDach) to your local file system for use in the next examples

 #### On the command line with the go-ipfs or js-ipfs daemon

-After following the installation instructions to install [go-ipfs]() or [js-ipfs]() globally, you can run the following command:
+After following the installation instructions to install [go-ipfs](https://github.com/ipfs/go-ipfs) or [js-ipfs](https://github.com/ipfs/js-ipfs) globally, you can run the following command:

 ```bash
 $ ipfs add file.pdf
 QmYPpj6XVNPPYgwvN4iVaxZLHy982TPkSAxBf2rzGHDach